Presentation

 A collaboration between general practionners, pediatricians and researchers

-1) Continuous surveillance of health indicators
+1) Continuous monitoring of health indicators

 Epidemiological data in real time